-Tortoises extend their neck when inverted and push their heads against the ground; this bares their throat but gives them leverage to sway their body to the side.
+Tortoises extend their neck when inverted and push their heads against the ground.
+Although this bares their throat, it gives them leverage to sway their body to the side.

 They’ll then kick or rock their legs back and forth to roll themselves.
-For small, lightweight tortoises, this usually rotates them from one angle to another and back onto their feet in short order.
+For small, lightweight tortoises, this usually rotates them from one angle to another and back onto their feet.